Doris Daou: Career

 She is the creator and producer of the Ask an Astronomer video podcast.
 Her research interests include: observational astronomy, astrophysics, and astronomy, as well as solar systems, exoplanets, and international partnerships, and she actively publishes in science journals.
 In 2008, she co-authored Touch the Invisible Sky, which is a book written in Braille, and in 2017 she co-authored proceedings of the Planetary Science Vision 2050 Workshop as part of the Lunar and Planetary Institute.
+Doris Daou and Patrick Michel contributed to the International Year Initiative For Planetary Defence 2029.
+The article indicates an asteroid the size of roughly 370 meters will closely approach Earth.
+The proposal to raise awareness of the issue is called International Year of Planetary Defence (IYPD2029).